-Electricity Repair category 1 Notes The electrical installation is thought to date from the time of construction and is therefore assumed to function satisfactorily.
-For safety reasons the regular testing of circuitry is recommended.
+Electricity Repair category 2 Notes Whilst the consumer board is modern there are aspects of the installation that suggest complete rewiring has not been recently carried out and as such circuitry may not meet the most up to date regulations.
+It is noted that there are a number of sockets located on timber skirtings.
+Advice can be obtained from an electrical contractor.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.

 Gas

 Repair category 1

 Notes Gas appliances are assumed to function satisfactorily and that they have been installed in accordance with the relevant regulations and that regular servicing and maintenance has been carried out.
-A check/inspection by a suitably qualified engineer should be carried out prior to use.
 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
-It is assumed that gas appliances comply with relevant regulations.
+It is assumed that gas appliances comply

+with relevant regulations.